 Connect Google Docs

-To connect to Google Docs, go to Settings > Integrations > scroll down until you see Google Docs > click Connect.
+To connect to Google Docs, go to Settings > Integrations > scroll down until you see Google Docs > click on Settings.

 You will then see a window appear that will ask you to Authorize Google Docs to be able to access your GetAccept account.
 Click the Authorize Google Docs button and choose the Gmail Account with the Google Drive you want to access.